lyo-fox/react-developer-assessment/README.md

 1. Provide all code solutions in a single file or organized folder structure
 2. Include comments explaining your reasoning for complex solutions
-3. Push your code to the Github repo and send us the link via email
+3. Push your code to the Github public repo and send us the link via email